 Setup is super simple: no tools required.
 Thanks to durable PVC materials and secure I-beam construction, this hot tub is built to last, and it won’t lose its shape over time.
 The water heats up all the way to 104 degrees Fahrenheit, and 114 bubble jets are there to soothe your aching muscles.
 The multi-function pump doesn’t just heat the water, either; it also inflates the SaluSpa, and regulates the water filtration system.
 Thanks to the Power Saving Timer, you can even control the temperature up to 72 hours in advance, so that blissful soak will be ready when you are.

-If you have the space, this might be the best inflatable hot tub you can find at this price point.
+If you have the space, this might be the best inflatable hot tub you can find at this price.
 (And it shows.
 Intex offers a variety of other hot tub options, but as of this writing, most online retailers were sold out across the board.)
-Capable of holding up to four people, this popular model features two contoured headrests and up to 170 high-powered bubble jets, which should melt away any stressors of the day.
+Capable of holding up to six people, this popular model features two contoured headrests and up to 170 high-powered bubble jets, which should melt away any stressors of the day.

 The built-in Fiber-Tech construction is built to last, and the puncture-resistant exterior is made of three-ply laminated material.
 Setup/breakdown is a breeze, and the insulated cover is there to minimize heat loss in between steam sessions.
 There’s even a neat multi-colored LED light for added ambiance.

-Intex's Greywood Deluxe Hot Tub comes in two sizes: The larger of the two, which costs $899, can fit up to six people, has a 290-gallon capacity, and 170 water jets.
-The smaller, 4-person model is $799, has a 210-gallon capacity, and 140 jets.
+Intex's Greywood Deluxe Hot Tub comes in two sizes: The larger of the two can fit up to six people, has a 290-gallon capacity, and 170 water jets.
+The smaller, 4-person model has a 210-gallon capacity, and 140 jets.